vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

   set protocols bgp 65535 address-family ipv6-unicast network '2001:db8:2::/48'
   set protocols bgp 65535 parameters router-id '10.1.1.2'

-Don't forget, the CIDR declared in the network statement **MUST exist in your routing table (dynamic or static), the best way to make sure that is true is creating a static route:**
+By default the prefix declared in the network statement does not need to exist in your routing table, but it is conventional to add it to prevent routing loops.
+The best way to do that is to creat a static route:

 **Node 1:**